 After a long melancholic call with a friend, I followed his advice and wrote down what Brexit means for me.
-I am a British citizen married to a Bulgarian.
+I am a British citizen married to a EU national.
 As we approached our 13th wedding anniversary, we were shaken by the very idea of the referendum, for the uncertainty we feared this event could bring.
 The impact of the results was actually worse.
-It was so strong that for the first time our daughter, who has always been proud to be “half-Bulgarian, half-British”, suddenly became aware of her mixed nationality, of the uncertainty, and perhaps the hostility, she would face in Great Britain.
+It was so strong that for the first time our daughter, who has always been proud of her origins, suddenly became aware of her mixed nationality, of the uncertainty, and perhaps the hostility, she would face in Great Britain.
 “I look foreign, don’t I?” she asked in the days after the referendum.
-Strange question, because we usually do not wake up thinking “I am British” or “I am Bulgarian” or of any other nationality.
+Strange question, because we usually do not wake up thinking “I am British” or “I am from the EU” or any other nationality.

 After the first 24 hours endeavoring to come to terms with this unexpected grief, I began to notice the wave of resentment of British people towards foreign nationals of all cultures and religions.
 I had never experienced anything at this level within my home county, one of those with the largest majority for Leave.
 There was a complete change in the tones from one day to another.
 People were not interested in what others had to say.
 I felt the need to step up to support my husband.
 I went through the different stages of grief, the mind entangled trying to make sense of this democratic decision, yet utterly unable to understand the sudden feeling of persecution and attack.
 The result was enough in itself to throw our future into uncertainty.
 But the change in attitudes, and the speed at which it manifested, was absolutely terrifying.
 Foreign people woke up on 24 June 2016 to a truly foreign land.